Tackling the Non-IID Issue in Heterogeneous Federated Learning by Gradient Harmonization: Introduction

 \section{Introduction}

-Under the prevalence of large deep-learning models \citep{GPT, ViT}, the demand for massive data overgrows.
-However, these datasets are usually dispersed across heterogeneous devices (e.g., mobile devices, personal computers, company servers, etc.), and conventional centralized training is constrained due to privacy concerns \citep{DP, kaissis2020secure, Inverting_gradients}.
-In this scenario, federated learning (FL) \citep{FedAvg}, a privacy-preserving distributed training strategy, has emerged as a promising alternative.
+\lettrine{U}{NDER} the prevalence of large deep-learning models \cite{GPT, ViT}, the demand for massive data overgrows.
+However, these datasets are usually dispersed across heterogeneous devices (e.g., mobile devices, personal computers, company servers, etc.), and conventional centralized training is constrained due to privacy concerns \cite{DP, kaissis2020secure, Inverting_gradients}.
+In this scenario, federated learning (FL) \cite{FedAvg}, a privacy-preserving distributed training strategy, has emerged as a promising alternative.
 FL aims to collaboratively learn a global model based on multiple clients without data sharing.
-Specifically, each communication round in FL can be divided into three steps \citep{FedAvg}.
+Specifically, each communication round in FL can be divided into three steps \cite{FedAvg}.
 First, clients download the global model to update the local one.
-Next, each client performs local training and uploads the local model.
-Finally, the server aggregates local models and updates the global model.
-Driven by the growing need for privacy protection and decentralized training, FL has been applied widely, including but not limited to face recognition \citep{face}, semantic segmentation \citep{FedSeg}, medical image analysis \citep{Harmofl}, and wireless communication \citep{wireless}.
+Next, each client performs local training and uploads the local gradient.
+Finally, the server aggregates local updates to generate the global model.
+Driven by the growing need for privacy protection and decentralized training, FL has been applied widely, including but not limited to face recognition \cite{face}, semantic segmentation \cite{FedSeg}, medical image analysis \cite{Harmofl}, and wireless communication \cite{wireless}.